Ladies and gentlemen, brothers and sisters, husbands and wives, et cetera — Happy Valentines Day!

 Nevertheless, since this holiday is being celebrated, this is a perfect time to make good use of it.
 Every day is given to us by God, and even Valentine’s Day can be used to glorify God.
 But what glory is there in the hopeless romanticism, sad loneliness, and legalistic yelling that accompanies this holiday?
 Well, I believe that as Christians, we should see this day as a great opportunity to discuss one of the most important words in the Bible: love.
 What better time to define the biblical view of love than a day that is believed to be completely dedicated to it?

 We are constantly being told to love someone, and this culture seems to be obsessed with the word, but in the words of The Princess Bride‘s Ingio Montoya, “You keep using that word.
 I don’t think it means what you think it means.”
 See, the secular culture tends to define love in one of two ways: 1) how much you get from someone, and 2) how much in common you have with a person.
-For example: if you get sex from someone, then the culture says you must love that person.
+For example: if you enjoy you get sex from someone, then the culture says you must love that person.
 Another example: if you know a person that is exactly like you, you have to love them.

 Take a look at this holiday.
 What is this holiday usually about?
-Giving flowers and candy to someone you have a crush on, or maybe you love.
+Giving flowers and candy to someone you have a crush on, or even maybe the one you truly love.
 Why?
 Because you have been told this is a form of love: giving someone what they might like.
 In fact, some pastors even think it’s a “love language.”
 However, one of the things that defines love in the Bible is, “Love is patient… love does not envy…” in 1 Corinthians 13:4 (ESV).
 One of the greatest missionaries that has ever lived, Amy Carmichael, once said, “You can always give without having love.”
-I would add to her words, that it is possible to keep getting and getting, and yet not have any love for the person you are receiving from.
+I would add to her words, that it is possible to keep getting and getting, and yet not have any love from the person you are receiving gifts from.

 Another thing, some people believe that perfect love is when you have a lot in common with a particular person.
-However, Paul says in 1 Corinthians 13:5 (ESV), “[Love] does not insist on its own way…” Justin Timberlake wrote a song called Mirrors, and a lot of girls from the high school were obsessed with it.
-I hated it.
+However, Paul says in 1 Corinthians 13:5 (ESV), “[Love] does not insist on its own way…” Justin Timberlake wrote a song called Mirrors, and a lot of girls from my high school were obsessed with it.
+I hated it!
 The song praised this idea that you should love someone exactly like you.
 That’s wrong!
-I am not talking about loving someone with the same doctrine, theology, and politics; I am talking about people that want to find a person with the same personality, same music style, same features, same fantasies, etc. That’s a form of pride.
+I am not talking about loving someone with the same doctrine, theology, and politics; I am talking about people that want to find a person with the same personality, same music style, same features, same fantasies, etc. That’s a form of pride!
 In your thinking that you are perfect, you are chasing after someone that is exactly like you in the hopes that it will keep the relationship afloat.
 In reality, it doesn’t.
 Wearing high heels doesn’t keep your feet from the mud.

 You can’t have a successful relationship without Christ, and you can’t understand how to have an everlasting love towards someone without understanding God’s predetermined love for His elect.
 One of the greatest and most fear-worthy instructions given to men in the Bible is in Ephesians 5:25 (ESV) saying, “Husbands, love your wives, as Christ loved the Church and gave Himself up for her.”
 We wonder why there are so many divorces?
 We wonder why people fall “out of love?”
 It is because they don’t know the love of Christ, and it is because men assume love is about what they are to get from their wives and not about how they are to serve them like Christ served and died for His Church.